 Increase Safety & Infection Control in VA Medical Centers

 Throughout our website, we encourage visitors to browse our available products.
 If you don’t find a product on our website that meets your needs, contact us with your specifications and we will see if we can develop a solution for you.
 In Summer 2020, one of our VA Medical Center customers reached out for a quote on a custom wall mounted locking cabinet for corridors that aligned with compliance regulations and fit their facility’s specifications.
-Riemer Systems listened to their needs and developed the Hallway Compliant Locking Cabinet.
+Riemer Systems listened to their needs and developed a solution.
+Our Hallway Compliant Lockbox was designed to increase safety and infection control in VA Medical Centers.

 The Need for the Hallway Compliant Locking Cabinet